martinra/facileLLM.nvim/README.md

 },
 ```

-The default model must be given.
-It can be an index to the model list, or
+The default provider must be given.
+It can be an index to the provider list, or
-preferably one of the names of a model included in this list.
+preferably one of the names of a provider included in this list.

-### Model configuration
+### Provider configuration

-The model is a list of model configuratons.
-A complete and functional example
+The field `providers` is a list of provider configuratons.
+A complete and
-configuration of a model is
+functional example configuration of a provider is

 ```lua
 {